 Image Credit: Shutterstock.com/High Simple

-The tensile strength of a material characterizes its ability to resist applied loads in tension.
+The tensile strength of a material shows how well it can resist tension loads applied to it.
 Several specifically defined tensile strength metrics are valuable to engineers: yield strength, the stress at which a material begins to plastically deform, and ultimate tensile strength, often referred to simply as "tensile strength" for short, which is the maximum stress a material can sustain before failure becomes inevitable.

 Copyright and Trademark Notices